-The short answer is all you have to do (after you’ve done all your searching, communicated with your borrowing or lending partner, and reported the item to the Interim RSF Coordinator) is confirm the item is on the Draft Master List.
+The short answer is all you have to do (after you’ve done all your searching, communicated with your borrowing or lending partner, and reported the item to the RSF Program Manager) is confirm the item is on the Draft Master List.

 Below is an OPTIONAL workflow that might help you track the status of the requests more easily than leaving in the current request status.
 If this interferes with existing workflows at your institution, you do not need to follow these instructions.

 You may wish to manually change the status of the Resource Sharing Request.
 This will only affect the request on your side – not your borrowing or lending partner’s view of the request.
 Your borrowing or lending partner will not be able to see the change you have made.
 To communicate with your borrowing or lending partner, you can also add a Note to the resource sharing request.